 \subsection{Controllable Text-to-Image Generation}

-Diffusion models have achieved state-of-the-art performance in high-fidelity image synthesis.
-Recent large pretrained diffusion models with textual conditioning, such as Stable Diffusion~\citep{rombach2022ldm, podell2024sdxl, esser2024sd3} and FLUX~\citep{flux2024, labs2025flux1kontext}, enable the synthesis of novel scene images while preserving the identity depicted in the reference images.
-Building on these developments, approaches based on fine-tuning (e.g., DreamBooth~\citep{ruiz2022dreambooth}) and adapter-based methods (e.g., IP-Adapter~\citep{ye2023ip-adapter}) have been actively explored to address the controllability~\citep{jiang2025infiniteyou,gal2023an,brooks2023instructpix2pix,mokady2023null,tan2025ominicontrol,NEURIPS2023_602e1a5d}.
-Additionally, training-free approaches (e.g., prompt-to-prompt~\citep{hertz2023prompttoprompt}) have also been widely proposed~\citep{parmar2023zero,Cao_2023_ICCV,Huberman-Spiegelglas_2024_CVPR,Wallace_2023_CVPR,Tumanyan_2023_CVPR,kulikov2025flowedit,miyake2025negative-prompt-inversion}.
-Recent research on unified image generation has gained momentum, aiming to handle multiple image generation tasks within a single model.
-For example, ChatGPT-Image-1~\citep{openai2025gpt4oimage} and Nano Banana~\citep{google2025nanobanana} can jointly process text and image inputs, enabling integrated image generation and editing within a unified framework.
-Similarly, the open-source models, such as Qwen-Image~\citep{wu2025qwenimagetechnicalreport} and FLUX.1-Kontext-dev~\citep{labs2025flux1kontext}, built upon a robust multimodal large language model backbone, demonstrates high-quality and flexible image generation and editing performance.
+Diffusion models have achieved state-of-the-art performance in high-fidelity image synthesis~\citep{sohl-dickstein15, ho2020ddpm}.
+Large pretrained diffusion models with textual conditioning, such as Stable Diffusion~\citep{rombach2022ldm, podell2024sdxl, esser2024sd3} and FLUX~\citep{flux2024, labs2025flux1kontext}, can generate novel images while preserving the identity depicted in the reference images.
+Building on these developments, approaches based on fine-tuning (e.g., DreamBooth~\citep{ruiz2022dreambooth}) and adapter-based methods (e.g., IP-Adapter~\citep{ye2023ip-adapter}) have been explored to improve the controllability~\citep{jiang2025infiniteyou,gal2023an,brooks2023instructpix2pix,mokady2023null,tan2025ominicontrol,NEURIPS2023_602e1a5d}.
+Recent research on multimodal LLM-based image generation has gained momentum, aiming to handle multiple image generation tasks within a single model.
+For example, GPT-Image-1~\citep{openai2025gpt4oimage} and Nano Banana~\citep{google2025nanobanana} can jointly process text and image inputs, enabling integrated image generation and editing within a unified framework.
+Similarly, open-source models such as Qwen-Image~\citep{wu2025qwenimagetechnicalreport} and FLUX.1-Kontext-dev~\citep{labs2025flux1kontext} demonstrate high-quality, flexible image generation and editing.
 Beyond these, numerous open-source unified generative models continue to emerge~\citep{xiao2024omnigen, xia2025dreamomni, wu2025omnigen2, xia2025dreamomni2}.
-These advancements collectively demonstrate that diffusion models are becoming increasingly flexible and adaptable across diverse conditional generation settings.
+These advancements demonstrate that diffusion models are becoming flexible and adaptable across diverse conditional generation settings.